|Ince and his wife w/ kids|

 He died quite wealthy, with newspapers reporting that his fortune was worth somewhere between $1,600,000.00- $4,000,000.00 in 1924.

 Ince's funeral was held there at the Chapel at Hollywood Memorial Cemetery on November 21st, 1924 and that soon after his body was cremated.
 For years people have wondered where Ince's remains are, whether family kept them or if he was interred somewhere secretly.

 There were rumors that Hollywood Memorial Cemetery had stored his remains in their vaults, keeping them forever hidden, but there is really no way to know for sure.
 Hollywood Memorial is now known as Hollywood Forever Cemetery.
-I contacted Hollywood Forever Cemetery and spoke to Karie Bible, she stated that Ince's remains were received by his family and remains in their position.
+I had contacted Hollywood Forever Cemetery and spoke to Karie Bible (who works there.)
+Kare stated that Ince's remains were received by his family and remains in their possession.
 She also mentioned that not only was the funeral held for Ince at Hollywood Memorial but that the Egyptian Theater had a huge memorial service as well.

 J'aime Rubio (copyright) 2013- Dreaming Casually via Hollywoodland Forever